apache/trafficserver/doc/arch/cache/cache-appendix.en.rst

 This is also an issue if a remapping is changed because it is effectively a time axis version of the previous case.
 If an original URL is remapped to a different server address then the setting determines if existing cached objects will be served for new requests (enabled) or not (disabled).
 Similarly if the original URL mapped to a particular URL is changed then cached objects from the initial original URL will be served from the updated original URL if pristine headers is disabled.

 These collisions are not of themselves good or bad.
-An administrator needs to decide which is appropriate for his situation and set the value correspondingly.
+An administrator needs to decide which is appropriate for their situation and set the value correspondingly.

 If a greater degree of control is desired a plugin must used to invoke the API call :c:func:`TSCacheUrlSet()` to provide a specific cache key.